-Running alongside the showpiece sports, a festival of culture will aim to double the reach of the sporting events of the Games themselves – reaching at least 2.5 million people and participants.
+Running alongside the showpiece sports, a festival of culture aimed to double the reach of the sporting events of the Games themselves – reaching at least 2.5 million people and participants.

-Artworks ranging from the playful to provocative will fill high streets, neighbourhoods, parks, waterways, venues and civic spaces of the West Midlands, across traditional art forms and more experimental mediums.
+Artworks ranging from the playful to provocative filled high streets, neighbourhoods, parks, waterways, venues and civic spaces of the West Midlands, across traditional art forms and more experimental mediums.

-The cultural programme will encourage people to explore and play in public spaces, to discover the region’s heritage and offer opportunities for all ages to find the ‘common ground’ in Commonwealth, especially children and young people.
+The cultural programme encouraged people to explore and play in public spaces, to discover the region’s heritage and offer opportunities for all ages to find the ‘common ground’ in Commonwealth, especially children and young people.

-From March to September 2022, a six-month arts festival will encapsulate and explore the spirit of the Games, and give Birmingham its moment in the spotlight.
-It will reach artists and audiences across the West Midlands region.
+From March to September 2022, a six-month arts festival encapsulated and explored the spirit of the Games, and gave Birmingham its moment in the spotlight.
+It reached artists and audiences across the West Midlands.

 Three simple themes represent the starting point.
 They are: Our place in the Commonwealth, The present moment and Stories of Birmingham and the West Midlands.

-Peaky Blinders creator Steven Knight is among the creative team that will deliver the opening ceremony for the Birmingham 2022 Commonwealth Games.
+Peaky Blinders creator Steven Knight was among the creative team that delivered the opening ceremony for the Birmingham 2022 Commonwealth Games.

-The event will take place at the Alexander Stadium on July 28th in front of 30,000 people at the stadium and a TV audience of 1.5 billion.
+The incredible event took place at the Alexander Stadium on July 28th in front of 30,000 people at the stadium and a TV audience of 1.5 billion.

 The creative team in full: